paylivre/sdk-gateway-android/README.md

 Paylivre SDK Gateway Android

+- run all test and generate jacoco coverage reports for the debug variant.
+  ./gradlew --no-daemon clean jacocoTestDebugUnitTestReport

+- run all test and generate jacoco coverage report s for the release variant.
+  ./gradlew --no-daemon clean jacocoTestReleaseUnitTestReport

-- run all test and generate jacoco coverage report:
+- run all test and generate jacoco coverage reports for the release and debug variant.
   ./gradlew --no-daemon clean jacocoTestReport

 - run all tests: